How much does it cost to take the ORQEs? All three exams are free of charge.

 What should I do if a student requires testing accommodations?
 Any sponsor with a student requiring testing accommodations should contact Arthur Ramsay (firstname.lastname@example.org) for additional information.

 How are exams scored?
 Each correct answer will receive 2 points.
 An incorrect answer or an answer left blank receives zero points.
 Students are also able to change their selected answers before submitting their exam(s).

 Should students be supervised while taking the exams?
 As much as possible, yes.
 Please make sure that their name and grade are entered correctly and help them stay focused on the exams.
 Also, those supervising must avoid assisting students, as tempting as it may be.
 Students should determine the answers to questions entirely on their own and without any other resources than their knowledge (including the internet).
 Please also instruct them not to discuss the content of the exams, in case other students have yet to take them.

 How do my students take the exams?
 All three ORQEs can be accessed via the "Take an Exam" link on the main menu bar (above).

 Why does the Geography exam no longer qualify students directly for National Championships?
 Students who take the Geography ORQE now qualify for the International Geography Bee Regional Finals.
-The qualifying score for students in each level will be determined after the exam administration period has ended in late January.
+The qualifying score for students in each level will be determined after the exam administration period has ended.
 Students who score at or above the qualification threshold will be eligible to compete in the Regional Finals for the International Geography Bee and the National Championships of the US Geography Championships.

 Can my student take an exam for which I did not pre-register them?
 Absolutely.
 Your students may take all three exams if they would like.
 There is no cost for these exams, and they just might qualify if they try!
 If the teacher does not want to administer all the exams, then a parent or a different teacher can create their own sponsor account to administer the other exam(s).